ManticoreGamesInc/platform-documentation/src/tutorials/art/custom_materials.md

 If you want to change more than one color and the U/V Tiling of a material, you'll have to create a custom material.
 Custom materials allow you to finely tune any material in CORE's engine.
 By saving a custom material preset you can easily update every object in game using your custom preset with one click.

 Create a new custom material by right clicking on a material in the CORE Content.
 Your new custom material can be found in the My Content > Local Materials section under the Project Content tab.
 Edit your custom material by double clicking its name.
-It will be called "Custom [Name of Material]".
+It will be called "Custom -Name of Material-".

 ![Materials](../../img/Materials/image17.png "Materials Screenshot"){: .center}